Coppenhall Junction railway accident: Post accident response

 Driver Hedgcock of the Birmingham train called the signalman via the signal post telephone at Down Fast signal No. 101 and requested ambulances, stating there were "bodies and injured people on the line" and for help to be urgently sent to the scene.
 Signalman Sutton failed, for reasons never fully explained, to understand the seriousness and severity of the accident.
 At 6:19 PM Porter Leigh at Winsford Station called Coppenhall Junction signal box about the overdue local train.
-Signalman Sutton told the porter about the accident and that wasn't sure of the location beyond it being near a former station, Minshull Vernon, and that he didn't think the accident was serious.
+Signalman Sutton told the porter about the accident and that was not sure of the location beyond it being near a former station, Minshull Vernon, and that he did not think the accident was serious.
 After completing the call, Porter Leigh called emergency services at 6:34 PM.

 Station Master Staley was made aware of the accident by a track worker, sent by Signalman Sutton at his house near the station.
 The Station Master Staley went to the station attempted to contact the Traffic Control Office by telephone, but was unable as their line was busy.
 He proceeded to Coppenhall Junction signal box, and placed another call to emergency services at 6:45 PM to clarify the location of the accident, and request the full emergency procedure be implemented.
 He was not aware of the severity of the accident at the time, and only became aware when he arrived at the accident scene shortly after 7:00 PM.

 The fire and ambulance had located the scene due to a phone call placed by Ticket Collector Mulhearn of the Mid-day Scot, who had gone to a farm and placed a call via their telephone.

 Passing motorists aligned their cars so that their headlights illuminated the scene, to aid rescuers.
 The cattle-shed at a nearby farm was used as a temporary mortuary.

 The accident had been cleared away and all lines reopened at 2:10 on 27 December.